yaochu21/cardmaker/README.md

 ### Loading:

 Unzip the downloaded project folder.
-Click 'LoadDeckJson', and select the json file.
-Click 'LoadDeckThumbnails' and select the 'art' folder.
+Click 'LoadDeckJson', and upload the json file to load card ata.
+Zip the 'art' folder contained in the downloaded project folder with any zipping tool of your choice into a zip file.
+Click 'LoadDeckThumbnails' and upload the file to load thumbnails for a deck.
+(Images are matched to cards by imageName-cardName).

 ### Planned Features: